The Toyota Hilux Invincible 50 was launched last year to celebrate 50 years of the world’s best-selling mid-size pickup truck.

-What the Hilux has achieved since its launch is nothing short of legendary.
-During its first half century, the Hilux has reached both the North and South Poles, scaled the slopes of an erupting volcano and surviving fire, sea water and a collapsing building in Top Gear’s pursuit to destroy it.
+What the Toyota Hilux has achieved since its launch is nothing short of legendary.
+During its first half-century, the Hilux has reached both the North and South Poles, scaled the slopes of an erupting volcano and survived fire, seawater and a collapsing building in Top Gear’s pursuit to destroy it.

 Toyota has teamed with long-time partner Arctic Trucks of Iceland to develop the highly modified Invincible 50.
-On the outside, the Invincible 50 receives a set of satin black 16 x 7.5 ET05 alloy wheels and fitted with 265/75R16 BF Goodrich KO2 all-terrain tyres for extra grip.
+On the outside, the Invincible 50 receives a set of satin black 16 x 7.5 ET05 alloy wheels, fitted with 265/75R16 BF Goodrich KO2 all-terrain tyres for extra grip.

 There is an improved suspension system, developed by Arctic Trucks and Bilstein, which raises the chassis and provided greater suspension travel.
-In total, the Invicble 50 is 40mm higher at the front and 20mm higher at the rear, providing better ground clearance, and approach and departure angles.
+In total, the Invincible 50 is 40mm higher at the front and 20mm higher at the rear, providing better ground clearance, and both approach and departure angles.

-Additional styling features include wider front and rear wing treatments that amplify the vehicle’s raised stance and rugged appeal, plus a double-hoop sports bar is fitted over the vehicle bed, providing a raised platform for a battery of four high-power Vision X lights.
+Additional styling features include wider front and rear wing treatments that amplify the vehicle’s raised stance and rugged appeal.
+A double-hoop sports bar is fitted over the vehicle bed, providing a raised platform for a battery of four high-power Vision X lights.

 Other details include rear Arctic Trucks mudflaps, rear parking sensors, a tough Line-X bed liner and classic Toyota tailgate graphic.
 A numbered Invincible 50 plaque is featured in the cabin as well as 50 chrome badging featured on the wings, wheels, doors, tailgate, sports bar, lighting and interior.

-However, it certainly looks the part!
-On the outside, the extra accessories, bulging wheelarches and raised profile really creates an impression and there’s a distinctive soft-touch fabric upholstery on the inside.
-In April, we’ll be giving the Invincible 50 a true assessment though when we put it to the test on the green lanes of the Lake District.
+However, it certainly looks the part.
+On the outside, the extra accessories, bulging wheel arches and raised profile really creates an impression and there’s a distinctive soft-touch fabric upholstery on the inside.

-The Invincible 50 will be priced at £39,995 plus VAT (hat tip DR).
-Only 50 models have been earmarked for the UK, and they are backed by Toyota’s 5-year, 100,000 mile warranty.
-Orders can be placed from the 1st of November 2018 and the first deliveries will arrive in December.
+The Invincible 50 will be priced at £39,995 plus VAT.
+Only 50 models have been earmarked for the UK, and they are backed by Toyota’s 5-year, 100,000-mile warranty.
+Orders can be placed from the 1st of November 2018, with first deliveries in December.